quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ~~~
 {: #fig-example-new-path title="Example of new path establishment"}

+In Figure {{fig-example-new-path}}, the endpoints first exchange new availabe Connection IDs
-As shown in {{fig-example-new-path}}, client provides one unused available Connection ID (C1 with sequence number 1),
+with the NEW_CONNECTION_ID frame.
+In this exampe the client provides one Connection ID (C1 with sequence number 1),
-and server provides two available Connection IDs (S1 with sequence number 1, and S2 with sequence number 2).
+and server provides two Connection IDs (S1 with sequence number 1, and S2 with sequence number 2).

+Before the client opens a new path by sending an packet on that path with a PATH_CHALLENGE frame,
-When client wants to start a new path, it checks whether there is unused available Connection IDs for each side,
+it has to check. whether there is an unused Connection IDs availabe for each side.
-and choose an available Connection ID S2 as the Destination Connection ID in the new path.
+In this example the client chooses the Connection ID S2 as the Destination Connection ID in the new path.

-Endpoints need to exchange unused available Connection IDs with the NEW_CONNECTION_ID frame before an endpoint
-starts a new path.
-For example, if the goal is to maintain 2 paths, each endpoint should provide at least 3 CID to its peer:
-2 in use, and one spare.
 If the client has used all the allocated CID, it is supposed to retire those that are
 not used anymore, and the server is supposed to provide replacements, as specified in {{QUIC-TRANSPORT}}.
+Usually it is desired to proviide one more connection ID as currently in used, to allow for new paths
+or migration.

 ## Path Closure

-{{fig-example-path-close}} illustrates an example of path closing.
-In this
+In this exmaple the client detects the network environment change (client's 4G/Wi-Fi is turned off,
+Wi-Fi signal is fading to a threshold, or the quality of RTT or loss rate is
-case, we are going to close the first path.
-For the first path, the server's
+becoming worse) and wants to close the initial path.

+In Figure {{fig-example-path-close}} the server's
-1-RTT packets use DCID C1, which has a sequence number of 1; the client's 1-RTT
+1-RTT packets use DCID C1, which has a sequence number of 1, for the first path; the client's 1-RTT
 packets use DCID S2, which has a sequence number of 2.
 For the second path,
 the server's 1-RTT packets use DCID C2, which has a sequence number of 2; the
 client's 1-RTT packets use CID S3, which has a sequence number of 3.
 Note that
 two paths use different packet number space.

+Thee client initiates the path closure for the path with ID 1 by sending a
+packet with an PATH_ABANDON frame.
+When the server reeceived the PATH_ABANDON
+frame, it also sends an PATH_ABANDON frame in the next packet.
+Afterwards
+the connection IDs in both directions can be retired using the RETIRE_CONNECTION_ID
+frame.

 ~~~
   Client                                                          Server